PreyInstinct/Loot-Goblin-Filter/README.md

 The point system and other features are configurable with the tab-separated ".csv" text files.
 I recommend opening these in a spreadsheet program like LibreOffice Calc or Microsoft Excel.
 The headers are just for human convenience and fields are hardcoded by column order, so don't go shuffling the columns about or creating new columns.

+The point rules are built using a machine learning algorithm that automatically discovers classes of items which can have the same affixes and follow the same rules.
+For each class, all combinations of affixes for magic, rare, and crafted items are exhaustivly searched to determine the maximum number of points possible for that item class.
+This makes modifying my point system or creating your own point system relatively simple, and I hope other filter authors will use this engine to add point sytems to their own filters.

 ### Point System Config Files

 `config/points.csv` Is the main file for adjusting point values.
  - "Item Code": Filter syntax conditional statement you would use for creating an ItemDisplay rule.
  - "Item Description": Human readable equivalent.
 Optional - not used internally.
- - "Quality Requirements": Additional syntax conditionals that determine when a point is awarded, but does not create new classes of items (termed Regions in the machine learning algorithm).
-Most likely use case is applying points only when an item is ethereal.
+ - "Quality Requirements": Additional syntax conditionals that determine when a point is awarded, but does not create new classes of items.
+Designed to allow points for self-repair to apply only when an item is ethereal, but could also be used to encode other combos (e.g. High ED + Amp Proc = 2 bonus points).
  - "Stat": Filter syntax attribute code or sum of attributes (e.g. STR+DEX).
 The vocabulary here must be *exactly* the same as the vocaulary used in `prefixes.csv`, `suffixes.csv`, and `crafting.csv`.
 So, for example, you must use the "STR" alias instead of "STAT0".
 When such synonyms exist, check the affix config files to see which version to use.
 In general, I tried to only use the named attribute codes, except for FOOLS.
  - "Stat Description": Human readable equivalent.
 Optional - not used interrnally.
  - "Point Color": One of the valid colors described in the filter documentation.
  - "Point Category": Human readable classifier.
 Not currently used internally.
  - "Thresholds": A tab separated list of the thresholds at which to award points.
 The resulting conditions will be of the form "STAT>T" for each threshold value.
 You can include the same threshold multiple times to award multiple points.

-`config/prefixes.csv`, `suffixes.csv`, and `crafting.csv`: Contain information regarding the highest level affixes possible.
+`data/prefixes.csv`, `suffixes.csv`, and `crafting.csv`: Contain information regarding the highest level affixes possible.
 Redundancy is removed as much as possible, as build time increases exponentially with the number of affixes to search through, especially when there aree multiple affixes in the same group.
 Editting these files has the potential to break things in exciting ways with minor errors, so do so with care.
 Let me know if something needs correction or updating and I will try to update these files.
  - "Affix": The affix name.
 Maintained just for human readible attribution/debugging.
 These names don't show up in the final filter.
  - "Affix Item Types": Categories as they appear on the Affixes wiki page.
 Human readable for convenience only.